|

 where is the killer footage?
 And where is the footage of

-Voodoo Child (slight return) as it was being recorded?
-On
+Voodoo Child (slight return) as it was

 each of the listings from ABC archives are printed the words: